Top Ways People Sabotage a Job Search

-Job Seekers That Fail to Research the Company
+Failing to Research the Company

 In one recent interview for a software development company, the job seeker hadn’t visited the company website or become familiar with the products.
 How can a job seeker tell an employer how well he or she will fit the job and the company when the applicant didn’t even visit the website?
 In fact, how can the job seeker even apply?
 This is hardly the face to present to a potential employer.
 And, it speaks volumes for potential job performance.

 Ignore this advice provided by supposedly informed career professionals.
-Applications sent straight to hiring managers end up on HR’s desk.
+Applications sent straight to hiring managers to end up on HR’s desk.
 Usually with a note saying, “I don’t know this applicant.”

 Or, the note says, “I can’t vouch for this person, but someone I know recommended him.”
 Rest assured, if a current employee is enthused about a candidate, the “right” people know.
 And, the job seeker doesn’t risk irritating HR staff who move qualified applicants on through the review process.